simonteozw/learn-cpp/notes.md

 - rvalue references are a C++11 extension
 - cast an lvalue reference to an rvalue reference using the std::move function from the <utility> header
 - move constructors look like copy constructors except they take rvalue refer- ences instead of lvalue references
+- std::move calls the move constructor of an object

 ## Exceptions:
 - `noexcept` means that a function cannot possibly throw an exception